I often get the question, “What is the difference between Medicare Advantage vs Medigap plans?”.

 This next section about mobile doctors may or may not apply to you.
 If you're living in a community for seniors such as an independent living, assisted living, or memory care, that's where it could apply.

 Many times, these communities have doctors that travel to the communities.
-That's not as important when you're in independent living, but when you get to assisted living it becomes more important to be able to see the traveling doctor and the most important when you're in memory care.
+That's not as important when you're in an independent living community, but when you get to assisted living it becomes more important to be able to see the traveling doctor and the most important when you're in memory care.

 People in memory care can find it to be very traumatic to leave their homes.
 Many of these mobile doctors are not in-network for Medicare Advantage plans.